AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 >
 >* only grant access to trusted domains
 >* not use a wildcard [*] syntax; which will expose the GraphQL endpoints to the entire world.

+>[!CAUTION]
+>
+>All the GraphQL [schemas](#schema-generation) (derived from Content Fragment Models that have been **Enabled**) are readable through the GraphQL endpoint.
+>
+>This means that you need to ensure that no sensitive data is available, as it could be leaked this way; for example, this includes information that could be present as field names in the model definition.

 <!-- to be addressed later -->